chyla/OutputMatchTestingTool/README.md

 1 tests total, 1 passed, 0 failed
 ```

-You will see more info when the test fails.
+You will see more info when the test fail.
 See this test example
 for the `cat` program:

 ```text